PabloPiaggi/masterclass-22-12/README.md

 You can find it in ```2-bulk-interconversion/250atoms/chemical_potentials.py```.
 You have to edit the highlighted lines to include more temperatures in the calculation and in the plot that it will generate.
 If you have at least two temperatures, it will fit a straight line and estimate the coexistence temperature from the condition that the chemical potential difference is zero at coexistence.
-Got nice results?
-I'll **buy a coffee** to the first person that uploads a plot of the chemical potentials vs temperature to Slack!
-Of course, I'll buy it next time we meet in person, if ever.
 Do the chemical potential differences depend linearly on the temperature?
 What melting temperature do you find?
 How does it compare with the reference value (366 K) that has been reported?